NeuroTech-Leuven/BrainBrowsR/README.md

 ![stimuli](images/stimuli.gif)

 The data starts from the stimuli.
 They are inserted in our extension as html element and are animated by using CSS into the web-page.
 This makes it extremely simple for developers to change the frequency, icon, color and other properties.
 Moreover, it can be extended to other websites as well.
 When the user focuses on a certain element, the brain reacts accordingly.
-More details on the headset can be found in [our documentation](docs/extension/stimuli.md).
+More details about the stimuli can be found in [our documentation](docs/extension/stimuli.md).

 #### Headset